Knowledge Hub

 Non-fungible tokens are out of scope due to their non-fungible nature.

-Wrapped and hybrid tokens are also not specifically addressed and must be assessed case-by-case.
+Wrapped and hybrid tokens are also not specifically addressed and must be assessed on a case-by-case basis.
 The definition deliberately avoids tying eligibility to any particular technology, such as blockchain or distributed ledger technology, giving firms flexibility depending on how the token functions.

 Under the current FCA regime, qualifying crypto assets are classified as Restricted Mass Market Investments.
 This means they are treated as high-risk products, with additional restrictions and consumer protection measures applying to how they can be marketed to retail investors.